 Playing Background Music At Home

-We tend to remember the music playing in the background during all important life events happened in the past— high school graduation ceremony, first time at the water park, the day you got really sick etc— background music can recall all sorts of past experiences—good and bad.
+We tend to remember the music playing in the background during all important life events that happened in the past— high school graduation ceremony, first time at the water park, the day you got really sick, etc— background music can recall all sorts of past experiences—good and bad.

 But what does it have to with comforting Alzheimer’s patient?